Unit XI. Healing

 You will, by now, be familiar with the distinctions between emotions and

-such as fear, anger, mistrust, hatred, spitefulness, jealousy, envy, etc.
+ones such as fear, anger, mistrust, hatred, spitefulness, jealousy, envy,

-Most of these can be dealt with by changing our thinking or our interpretations
+etc. Most of these can be dealt with by changing our thinking or our

-of what is happening.
-Examining expectations and assumptions is also
+interpretations of what is happening.
+Examining expectations and assumptions

 The most recalcitrant emotion is fear, and fear is very likely the basis

-is that it is grounded in survival instincts.
-In addition, it gets
+with is that it is grounded in survival instincts.
+In addition, it

-attached to other ego control mechanisms, so it manifests in a myriad of
+gets attached to other ego control mechanisms, so it manifests in a myriad

 Emotions are healed by disarming them, finding and deleting the thoughts,